What is a punt?

 Modern day punting in Cambridge

 These days, the popularity of punting on the river Cam means that the local council has become much stricter in where and when punting can be done.
 There are currently three main areas of the River Cam in which punting is permitted.
-The lower river area, which flows faster and is generally reserved for competitions and events, and the middle and higher river areas which are used by tourists and locals alike.
+The lower river area, which flows faster and is generally reserved for competitions and events, as well as the middle and higher river areas which are used by tourists and locals alike.
 For those who would like to see some of the magnificent architecture of Cambridge, we recommend the middle river tours.
 Meanwhile, those who prefer to see more of the countryside would enjoy the tours hosted on the upper river.

 Punting in Cambridge is now so popular that, during the peak tourist season, it is not uncommon for unfamiliar punters to bump into each other as they travel- another great reason to let a chauffeur do the hard work for you!